South Shields Grammar-Technical School for Boys

 7 Sep 1936 The new South Shields High School for Boys is opened with 250 boys from the old Boys' High School (in Mowbray Road) and 400 boys from Westoe Higher Grade School (leaving the girls behind to form the new Girls' High School)

-Headmaster: Mr WT (Bill) Lucas (from old Boys' High School).
+Headmaster: Mr William Thornton Lucas (from old Boys' High School).

-Deputy Head: Mr TE Newby (formerly head of Westoe Secondary School)
+Deputy Head: Mr Thomas Edward Newby (formerly head of Westoe Secondary School)

 11 Sep 1936 Shields Gazette reports opening of the new Boys' High School by Dr Hensley Harrison (Bishop of Durham).
 He is accompanied by the Mayor and Mayoress, Colonel and Mrs Chapman, Alderman and Mrs Chuter Ede, Alderman and several other town dignitaries.
 The school boasts an organ in the assembly hall, a gift from the High School Old Boys